gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This will be improved in the next Gradle release.

 See the <a href="userguide/software_model.html#model-dsl">model DSL</a> user guide section for more details and examples.

+### Convenient configuration of scalar properties from Groovy

+The Groovy DSL for configuring model nodes now supports automatic conversions of types for scalar types, making it very easy to use one type for another.
+In particular, you can use a `String` wherever a scalar type is expected.
+For example:

+    enum FailType {
+       FAIL_BUILD,
+       WARNING
+    }

+    @Managed
+    interface CoverageConfiguration {
+       double getMinClassCoverage()
+       void setMinClassCoverage(double minCoverage)

+       double getMinPackageCoverage()
+       void setMinPackageCoverage(double minCoverage)

+       FailType getFailType()
+       void setFailType(FailType failType)

+       File getReportTemplateDir()
+       void setReportTemplateDir(File templateDir)
+    }

+    model {
+        coverage {
+           minClassCoverage = '0.7' // can use a `String` where a `double` was expected minPackageCoverage = 1L // can use a `long` where a `double` was expected failType = 'WARNING' // can use a `String` instead of an `Enum` templateReportDir = 'src/templates/coverage' // creates a `File` which path is relative to the current project directory
+        }
+    }

 ## Promoted features